 - In case of a mild reaction, reach out to your tattoo artist and ask if there is any OTC that you can use.
 If the reaction persists for more than 1 to 2 weeks, go see a board-certified dermatologist.

-- In case of a more severe reaction, speak to a doctor immediately and take an over-the-counter (OTC) antihistamine to get relief from the symptoms.
+- In case of a more severe reaction, speak to a doctor immediately and take an over-the-counter (OTC) antihistaminei XA group of medications that relieve multiple allergy symptoms as well as the common cold, sneezing, and influenza. to get relief from the symptoms.